 Google refers to all non-genuine clicks on paid ads as ‘invalid clicks,’ which can cover everything from a genuine slip of the finger to an organised click farm setup clicking on your ads.

-Click fraud is estimated to affect around 20% of all paid links on the internet, from display ads or video, to paid search engine page results.
+Click fraud is estimated to affect around 20% of all paid links on the internet, from display ads or videos to paid search engine page results.

 Put simply, if you’re paying for web traffic, you are most likely paying out a reasonable chunk to fraud of some kind.
 And this includes not just search engine traffic but other forms of paid links, such as social media.
 So, what do the advertising giants such as Google do to protect your campaigns from click fraud and other fraudulent activity?

 How does Google track and prevent click fraud?

-The sentiment in the marketing industry though is that Google do just enough, but could do more… The reasoning most often cited is that Google make money from each click, fraudulent or not, so they have little interest in shutting fraud down.
+The sentiment in the marketing industry, though, is that Google does just enough but could do more… The reasoning most often cited is that Google makes money from each click, fraudulent or not, so they have little interest in shutting fraud down.

 This slightly cynical view might have built up traction over the years, but the truth is that snuffing out fraudulent clicks is a Herculean task.
-Google do their part for sure, but there are holes in their processes, as we’re about to see.
+Google does its part for sure, but there are holes in its processes, as we’re about to see.